cemarv25/liberet-fe-challenge/README.md

 ## Visit the webpage!

-You can visit the deployed project via [this link](https://cesarmtzliberetchallenge.vercel.app).
+You can visit the deployed project via [this link](https://cesarmtzliberetchallenge.vercel.app). }
+The webpage is meant to be used in a device with dimensions 720x1280

 ## Development info